 In October 2020, the FASB issued ASU 2020-10, Codification Improvements, which updates various codification topics and disclosure requirements to improve alignment with the SEC's regulations.
-The Company adopted this new guidance as of January 1, 2021, which did not have a material impact on its consolidated financial statements and related disclosures.
+The Company adopted this new guidance as of January 1, 2021, and this guidance did not have a material impact on its consolidated financial statements and related disclosures.